 Enjoying a Classic Smoke Session

-Smoking is the more traditional method of getting high and there’s a lot of different ways to do it.
-From the classic joint, eccentric glass blown pipes, or a beautifully crafted bong, there’s a smoking method for everyone.
+Smoking is the more traditional method of getting high, and there are a lot of different ways to do it.
+From the classic joint, eccentric glass-blown pipes, or a beautifully crafted bong, there’s a smoking method for everyone.
 That choice really depends on personal preference after experimenting with your options.
-Personally, I can’t resist the That 70’s Show feeling of passing around a joint.
+Personally, I can’t resist the That ’70s Show feeling of passing around a joint.

 The Growing World of Edibles